 Clark’s brushstrokes had been getting “bolder and looser, conceived by the artist as bearers of ‘energy and speed.’”[iv]
 By 1963, he had devised an entirely new method of applying paint to canvas.
 Laying his canvas on the studio floor, Clark began using push brooms to apply paint.
 Sometimes he would use the brooms freely, and sometimes they would be guided by wooden tracks he built, a practice that enabled him to have faster, more far-reaching lines while maintaining control of the broom.
 The new technique resulted in bold, energetic waves of color that retained a palpable sense of the artist’s intervention on the canvas.
 In 1966, Clark returned to Paris and ultimately set up a residence there, dividing his time between the two cities he now called home.
 Since then, he has exhibited consistently in the United States and Europe.
 In 1971, Clark traveled to Crete, where his friend the painter Jack Whitten was staying.
 In Crete, Clark was unable to find the acrylic paint he preferred to work in.
 Using only the pastels he had brought with him, Clark created a series of twelve works.
 When he returned to the United States, he realized that his entire color scheme in those pastels had been influenced by Crete.
 Once he realized how important setting was to his approach to color, Clark started traveling as often as he could, making work in Brazil, Nigeria, Mexico, Martinique, and Morocco.[v]

-At eighty-seven, Clark continues to paint every day.
-In addition to Beyond the Spectrum, his work has been shown this year at Jack Tilton Gallery in New York.
-He has been the recipient of numerous honors and awards, including a two Master Award for Painting from the National Endowment for the Arts (1972 and 1985), a CAPS Grant from the New York State Council on the Arts (1975), a Congressional Achievement Award (1994), a Joan Mitchell Award (1998), and most recently, a Legends and Legacy Award from the Art Institute of Chicago in 2013.
-His 1968 painting The Big Egg has been acquired for the soon-to-open Smithsonian National Museum of African American History and Culture in Washington, DC, and his work appears in numerous public collections throughout the world including: the Art Institute of Chicago; Studio Museum in Harlem; Detroit Art Institute; California Afro-American Museum, Los Angeles; Museum Solidarity, Titograd, Yugoslavia; Museu de Arte Moderna de Bahia, Salvador, Brazil; and Centro de Arte Moderno de Guadalajara, Mexico.
+During his lifetime, Clark was the recipient of numerous honors and awards, including two Master Awards for Painting from the National Endowment for the Arts (1972 and 1985), a CAPS Grant from the New York State Council on the Arts (1975), a Congressional Achievement Award (1994), a Joan Mitchell Award (1998), and most recently, a Legends and Legacy Award from the Art Institute of Chicago in 2013.
+His 1968 painting The Big Egg was acquired for the National Museum of African American History and Culture, Smithsonian Institution, in Washington, DC, and his work appears in numerous public collections throughout the world including the Art Institute of Chicago; The Studio Museum in Harlem (New York, NY); Detroit Institute of Arts; California African American Museum, Los Angeles; Museum Solidarity, Titograd, Yugoslavia; Museu de Arte Moderna de Bahia, Salvador, Brazil; and Centro de Arte Moderno de Guadalajara, Mexico.

 [i] Edward Clark, “Un musée pour Harlem” Paris L'Art Vivant, November 1968.
 Quoted in “Ed Clark,” Peg Alston Fine Arts, http://pegalstonfinearts.com/Ed-Clark (Accessed February 2014).